 - Substantial deal-making within the industry, including mergers, acquisitions, and funding rounds

-- The potential for cross-organizational collaboration through formation of Cord Blood Industry Associations (occurring in within U.S. and South America)
+- The potential for collaboration through formation of Cord Blood Industry Associations, which have been formed within the U.S. and Brazil

 Global Trends the Affect Cord Blood Banking Industry